Retirement Terms 101: 5 Terms to Know When Preparing for Retirement

 Key Takeaways

-• Annuities have two phases - accumulation phase and payout phase - and they can provide a steady income stream in retirement.
+• Annuities have two phases, accumulation phase and payout phase, and they provide a steady income stream in retirement.

-• Fixed annuities guarantee a certain interest rate for a specific period, while variable annuities offer investment options with higher growth potential but higher risk.
+• Fixed annuities guarantee a certain interest rate for a specific period, while variable annuities offer investment options with higher growth potential and higher risk.

-• Compound interest refers to interest earned on both the principal amount and accumulated interest over time, leading to significant growth potential.
+• Compound interest is interest earned on both the principal amount and accumulated interest over time, leading to significant growth potential.

-• Beneficiaries are individuals or entities designated to receive assets or benefits after your death, and trusts are legal arrangements that can be used to manage and distribute assets to beneficiaries.
+• Beneficiaries receive assets after your death, and trusts manage and distribute those assets.

 Retirement terms can be confusing but understanding some of the common vocabulary can be important as you start planning for your golden years.
 Here are some of the terms, and their meanings, to know.